 Daniel Diaz, Ed.D

-Associate Director, The UCLA History-Geography Project
+Interim Director, The UCLA History-Geography Project

-Dr. Diaz taught high school social studies in Los Angeles County for 12 years and is currently the Associate Director of the UCLA History-Geography Project.
+Dr. Diaz taught high school social studies in Los Angeles County for 12 years and is currently the Interim Director of the UCLA History-Geography Project.
 His research and work have focused on supporting foster and homeless youth mitigate common pitfalls in the hopes of achieving academic and personal success.
 Dr. Diaz is also exploring the ways that educational technology can be harnessed by social studies teachers to promote social justice, improve media literacy, build historical thinking skills and support at-risk students.

 Social Studies Coach